Ctrl-Flow-PESU/DyslexiAssist/README.md

 ### Prerequisites
 Ensure you have the following installed:
 - Python 3.x
-- OpenCV
-- NumPy
+- pyttsx3
-- Matplotlib
+- speech_recongition
-- LanguageTool API
+- Google Cloud Vision API
-- OpenAI's GPT API (for AI-based text corrections and summarization)
+- Gemini API (for AI-based text corrections and summarization)

 ### Setup
 1. Clone the repository: